Track mileage automatically

 Automate your logbook Automate your logbook

-If you don't have a mileage log book and the IRS audits you, the authority may reject your claims for automobile vehicle costs.
-You can ensure that the IRS has no excuse not to reimburse you the amount you are entitled to by following our mileage log advice.
+If you don't have a mileage log book and the IRS audits you, the authority may reject your claims for vehicle expenses.
 According to the IRS, keeping a mileage log book is the most effective way to ensure that you have proof in the event of an audit.

 Regardless of your employment situation, you will almost certainly have to keep track of the following: